yevheniimoroziuk/openregistry.lots.bargain/docs/source/standard/auction.rst

 :procurementMethodType:
   string, auto-generated, read-only

   Type that defines what type of the procedure is going to be used.
-Possible values:
+Possible values: `reporting`.

-  * `sellout.english` - procedure with the open ascending price auction;

-  * `sellout.insider` - procedure with the insider auction.

 :procurementMethodDetails:
   string, optional

   Parameter that accelerates auction periods.
 Set *quick, accelerator=1440* as text value for `procurementMethodDetails` for the time frames to be reduced in 1440 times.
+This mechanism works only on the sandbox.

 :submissionMethodDetails:
   string, optional